ghubliming/PoE_WS24/PoE_Retake/5/(P9-10 Public Goods--Ex 5 Market Failure) (SS25-PoE_Retake-5).md

 - **Assumptions and Definitions:** The cost function is quadratic, implying increasing marginal costs, which is typical for production processes where costs rise as output increases.

 **Step 3: Apply the Samuelson Condition**
-- **Explanation of Reasoning:** Set the sum of marginal benefits equal to the marginal cost to find the welfare-maximizing quantity:
+- **Explanation of Reasoning:** ==Set the sum of marginal benefits equal to the marginal cost to find the welfare-maximizing quantity:==
   $$
   5 \cdot MB(Q) = MC(Q) \implies 20 - \frac{1}{2}Q = 10 + \frac{1}{2}Q
 $$